 Like any responsible dog owner, you regularly bathe your pup.
-You keep up on flea and tick medications.
-You feed him a healthy, well-rounded diet.
-You know for a fact your dog has not been sprayed by a skunk.
+You keep up on flea and tick medications, you feed them a healthy, well-rounded diet, and you know for a fact your dog has not been sprayed by a skunk.

-Not all dog’s stink but yet, somehow, your dog stinks.
+Not all dog’s stink; yet, somehow, your dog stinks.
 Some dogs are just stinkier than others, right?

 There are a myriad of reasons why your dog may smell funky, even if you are keeping a strict hygiene routine.
 Here are things to look for if you find your dog smelling even after the most thorough of baths.

 Even with routine bathing, certain dogs are prone to ear infections, which can lead to odorous bacteria buildup.

 Dogs with large, floppy ears, such as Basset Hounds, are more susceptible to these smelly infections.
 Not only are these infections unpleasant to the nose, they are also painful to your pup and can lead to hearing issues or loss if left untreated.

 To avoid these infections, be sure to routinely clean out your dog’s ears.
 Be careful about going too deep and accidentally injuring your dog.
 Use apple cider vinegar or a dog ear rinse and gently wipe the outer parts of the ear down with a wet cotton ball.